Attested: Esse at position 296 in the Ravenna Cosmography

 Name Origin: Latin esse meant ‘to eat’ as well as ‘to be’.

-Notes: In Saint Columba's time, these islands were home to Christian anchorites, spiritual successors of the Jewish ascetic sect of Essenes.
-The Greek word εσσην, used for a priest of Artemis, probably originated in Indo-European Anatolia, not in Semitic Judaea, but also got used more generally to mean ‘king’.
+Notes: Similar words in Greek meaning ‘clothed, armoured’ hardly seem suitable, but Greek εσσην, used for a priest of Artemis, probably originated in Indo-European Anatolia, not in Semitic Judaea, but also got used more generally to mean ‘king’.
+In Saint Columba's time, these islands were home to Christian anchorites, spiritual successors of the Jewish ascetic sect of Essenes.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.

 Last edited 11 September 2022 To main Menu.